Isaac-Tait/Fallfish-Tenkara/content/blog/western-flies-tenkara/index.md

 ---
 title: Experimenting with flies for cold water Tenkara
-description: Since the Tenkara fishing season kicked off just over a month ago I have found that the trout pay no mind to a tasty looking traditional kebari.
+description: Since the Tenkara fishing season kicked off just over a month ago I have found that the trout pay no mind to a tasty looking traditional kebari...
 date: 2015-04-04T03:13:00+02:00
 tags: [Random]
 ---